 Alignment and Holding Tips:

-- Ensure your shoulders do not drop below your elbows, as this places excessive strain on the shoulder joints.
+- Ensure your shoulders do not drop below your elbows, as this places excessive strain on the delicate shoulder joints.
 Keep your shoulders drawn away from your ears.

 Common Mistakes and How to Avoid Them: